 Reclaimed wood also lets you make more of your design, but by setting the tone and style for the space.
 Using milled barnwood, for example, will let you bring a rustic-modern vibe to your home.

 Beyond matching or complementing any other wood finishes in the home, there are also a few other considerations to make when choosing your wall paneling.
-This includes the amount of light you get, where the wall will be placed, and how much focus it gets in the room.
+This includes the amount of light you receive, where the wall will be placed and how much focus it gets in the room.

 For example, homes that are darker or that don’t have a lot of natural light may do better with a wall panel that has been given a very light finish, like Winter Storm Walnut.

-For rooms that need more character, however, and that need a focal point as well as a finish for the walls, it’s better to choose a panel that’s got a lot more character to it.
+For rooms that need more character, however, and need a focal point as well as a finish for the walls, it’s better to choose a panel that’s got a lot more character to it.
 This may mean choosing something with a rustic finish where the knot holes and texture will become an accent on their own.
-Or, it may mean selecting a more prominent grain for your wood, such as unfinished or clear finished Hickory.
+It may also mean selecting a more prominent grain for your wood, such as unfinished or clear finished Hickory.

 With its strong grain and variation from light to dark, this is a wall panel made to stand out from the crowd.
 You can mix a lot of different accent colors into the room, simply pulling from the different shades within the wood, and all of them will be sure to match the style.
 This type of setting is ideal for informal rooms, where you want a slightly more exotic and different impact from the decor.